Akshaykumar05/Keen-Able-Internship/README.md

 3. Empathy and Proactive Behaviour
 4. Discussion on GitHub - Discussion among interns.
 5. On-line session by Shreesh Chaudhary on "Storytelling".
 (I shared my Vipassana experience along with PPT) (18/11/23)
+6. Book Reading **"But, How Do It Know"**.
+Purpose: to develope curiosity.
+7. How to ask Good Questions.